Walnut Park Plaza Hotel

-Walnut Park Plaza Hotel is a historic apartment hotel located in the Cobbs Creek neighborhood of Philadelphia, Pennsylvania.
-It was built in 1928, and is a nine-story, red brick building in the Classical Revival-style.
+The Walnut Park Plaza Hotel is an historic, American apartment hotel that is located in the Cobbs Creek neighborhood of Philadelphia, Pennsylvania.

+It was added to the National Register of Historic Places in 2005.

+History and architectural features

+Built in 1928, this historic structure is a nine-story, red brick building that was designed in the Classical Revival-style.
 The tower takes an "E" shape above the second story.
 The building was remodeled in 1955.
-The building has 224 residential units, ranging in size from 539 to 836 square feet (50 – 78 m²).
-Also on the property are two outbuildings that once provided access to underground storage.
+The building has 224 residential units, ranging in size from 539 to 836 square feet (50 – 78 m2).
+Also located on the property are two outbuildings that once provided access to underground storage.
 It has operated as a residence for senior citizens since 1963.

 It was added to the National Register of Historic Places in 2005.